uptonking/note4yaoo/lib-db-linvodb-community.md

 - ## [DB cannot be accessed by multiple processes](https://github.com/Ivshti/linvodb3/issues/23)
 - linvodb runs over a key/value store as a backend, so it's an issue in the store rather than linvodb itself.
   - Most stores like level and Medea do not allow access from multiple processes, but there may be some store that can - but that brings all kinds of other issues, like keeping the indexes in sync.

-- look into medea-clusterify and also multilevel, etc. It seems that a lot of folks are running multiprocess level databases, just takes a little extra configuration. 'level compatible' leaves open a lot of options!
+- look into `medea-clusterify` and also `multilevel`, etc.
+  - It seems that a lot of folks are running multiprocess level databases, just takes a little extra configuration.
+  - 'level compatible' leaves open a lot of options!
 - https://github.com/juliangruber/multilevel
   - Expose a LevelDB over the network